therealemjy/eth-graphql/README.md

 ### GraphiQL interface

-To see what the generated client-side schema looks like and get a playground to test your queries in, you can start a GraphiQL server with the command:
+To explore the generated client-side schema and experiment with your queries, you can start a GraphiQL server using the following command:

 ```bash
 yarn eth-graphql --config ./ethGraphQlConfig.ts